Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 What is the cost of the program?

-Are there any financial funding options available for the Dual or DNAP Completion?
+Are there any financial funding options available for the program options or DNAP Completion?

-MTSA was awarded the HRSA Nurse Faculty Loan Program (NFLP) grant for the Academic year of 2022-2023 that provides up to 85% loan forgiveness to DNAP-C, Dual, and Education track students who continue employment as a clinical or academic educator for a period of 4 years after graduation.
+MTSA was awarded the HRSA Nurse Faculty Loan Program (NFLP) grant for the Academic year of 2023-2024 that provides up to 85% loan forgiveness to DNAP-C and Education track students who continue employment as a clinical or academic educator for a period of 4 years after graduation.
 Additional private loads are available and VA benefits can be applied to the cost of tuition.
 MTSA’s Director of Financial Aid, Jennifer Speer, can address any funding options available by contacting her at: Jennifer.Speer@mtsa.edu.

 What is the class size?